 DIED: 1945-1949, in Rhode Island.
 Would have been around 75 yrs old.
 Was living with Hellen C Shea.

 Caroline L. Shea, 1907 (buried with mom) - married Mr. Connors

 John F. Shea, 1908 married Genevieve Pesce - this is our line

 Alice Mary Shea, 1909 North Attleboro MA married Edward G Fanning, 5 kids

 Hellen C. Shea, 1912 - 1981 (buried with John F) married J. Eli Motham, 1906-80; no kids

-From Rick Shea, descendant of Alice M Shea (compilations of various messages) -
+From Rick Shea, born 9.9.31, son of Alice M Shea (yes, he kept her name) (compilations of various messages) -

 I was a only child born out of wedlock from Alice.
 I never knew my biological father.
 I was raised by Matthew and all of the daughters for 7 years then my mother married Edward G Fanning from RI.
 I went to live with them, but kept the Shea name.
 I had 2 sisters and 2 brothers but all named Fanning one brother just recently died.
 I would be happy to answer any thing else you may ask in future E mails.
 I do know a lot about Matthew L Shea I would be glad to share with you, I have seen a picture of his wife Catherine it was taken when they married she was 21 he was 31.

 Matthew was a very accomplished silversmith and worked almost all his life for RV Blackinton on NO. Attleboro MA.
 Got to stop for now to refresh my own memory, there is a excellent picture of Matthew that I took of Matthew it was just a snapshot but Helen had it enlarged and colored by a professional my youngest sister now has it, her name is Katherine Fannying, so you see the beat goes on.
 I and my first wife had 7 children 4 girls 3 boys all 100% Sheas.